"Bro" to "Brot" Obituaries

 Clifton Springs station and instantly killed

-Mr. and Mrs. Frank Broomfield, tenants on the
+the occupants, Mr. and Mrs. Frank Broomfield, tenants on the

 Frank Lapham farm three miles from Clifton Springs, who were on their